pixbi/duplo/README.md

 There are some required directories:

     app/            --> Application code
     app/index.html  --> An optional special HTML file into which the builder injects the script tag, the style tag, and the markup when built
+    app/params.json --> Optional parameter object to be made available as `module.params`
     app/assets/     --> Asset files are copied as-is to build's top-level directory
     app/styl/       --> Any application top-level style (see below for details) app/modules/    --> Module within the application that are ordered AFTER code in the top-level `app/` directory when building components/     --> Other repos imported via Component.IO dev/            --> Any code necessary to run the application in dev mode node_modules/   --> Contains this repo
     public/         --> Built files when developing.
 This is NOT committed to source
     test/           --> Test files go here and should have an extension of `.spec.js`

 ## Development